mdn/mdn/ADRs/004-use-react.md

 I was not able to find any Mozilla websites that use Angular, Vue or Polymer.

+#### Web Components

+"Web Components" is the collective name for a set of technologies that facilitate the creation of reusable UI components.
+Web Components are based on web standards, and in that sense they seem like the best choice for Mozilla.

+On the other hand, browser support is currently incomplete and polyfills are still required.
+Also, Web Components do not yet have the tools, ecosystem, or developer community that React has.

+If we didn't have such ambitous goals for 2019 and weren't expecting to work with contractors on those goals, I would want to seriously consider using Web Components because they seem like the best solution for the open web.
+But for pragmatic reasons related 2019 goals and staffing, they do not seem like the right choice for us.

 #### Angular

 Angular is a template based framework, from Google, with a bias toward